gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

 Drivetrain types
 ==================================
-A tank drivetrain primarily utilizes traction wheels and cannot strafe (move sideways).
+A tank drivetrain primarily utilizes :term:`traction wheels <Traction wheel>` and cannot strafe (move sideways).
 To change directions, a tank drivetrain relies on either turning the wheels on the left and right side in the opposite direction (thus spinning the robot) or